UI5Lab/UI5Lab-central/CONTRIBUTING.md

 ## Define Best Practices

 An app that wants to consume UI5Lab artifacts needs guidelines, templates, and best practices to integrate the individual pieces of work into their existing codebase.
-Make the creation and consumption of custom artifacts for UI5Lab easier by providing examples or documentation, either here in the [Wiki page](https://github.com/openui5/UI5Lab/wiki) or in your own repository:
+Make the creation and consumption of custom artifacts for UI5Lab easier by providing examples or documentation, either here in the documentation or in your own repository:

   * **Naming Conventions, Best Practices, Metadata:** help us defining a common standard for this project and documenting it publicly
-  * **Guides and Documentation:** The overall setup and the infrastructure should be well-described, the [Wiki page](https://github.com/openui5/UI5Lab/wiki) of this repository could be used for it
+  * **Guides and Documentation:** The overall setup and the infrastructure should be well-described, the [documentation](https://github.com/UI5Lab/UI5Lab-central/blob/master/docs) of this repository could be used for it
   * **Tools and Technologies:** Bring in your ideas for tools and supported technologies, this is an open project that should support common technologies like npm, webpack, ...
   * **Discuss:** Try out what we have so far and share your opinion what needs to be done next, we are curious for your ideas and your feedback